wired010/Docker-Provider/README.md

 # Branches

-- `ci_prod` branch contains codebase currently in production (or being prepared for release).
+- We are using a single branch which has all the code in development and we will be releasing from this branch itself.
-- `ci_dev` branch contains version in development.
+- `ci_prod` branch contains codebase version in development.

-To contribute: create your private branch off of `ci_dev`, make changes and use pull request to merge back to `ci_dev`.
+To contribute: create your private branch off of `ci_prod`, make changes and use pull request to merge back to `ci_prod`.
 Pull request must be approved by at least one engineering team members.

 # Authoring code